 Results of Ofsted Consultation on Changes to Inspections

-Ofsted today (30 May) announces the results of its consultation on changes to the way it inspects schools, further education and skills, and initial teacher education.
+Ofsted have announced the results of its consultation on changes to the way it inspects schools, further education and skills, and initial teacher education.
 The changes, which come into effect from 1 September 2012, are intended to support head teachers and principals in their work to provide the best possible education for pupils and learners.

 Ofsted's consultation, ‘A good education for all', was launched by Sir Michael Wilshaw, HMCI, in February 2012.
 The 12-week consultation received over 5,000 responses and the views received have directly shaped the announcements made today.